Are Pre-listing Home Inspections Worth It? Here’s What Sellers Need to Know

 You should seriously consider a pre-listing home inspection if:

-• A quick sale is your top priority: If you need to sell your home ASAP, a pre-listing home inspection might be worth it, so you know you’ve done everything in your power to speed up the process.
+- You prioritize a quick sale: If you need to sell your home fast, a pre-listing home inspection might be worth it, so you know you’ve done everything in your power to speed up the process.

 You may want to skip the pre-listing home inspection if:

-• Your local market is hot: If the housing market in your area favors sellers and homes are selling left and right, you won’t need a pre-listing home inspection to entice buyers.
+- Your local market is hot: If you’re in a seller-friendly housing market, where homes are selling left and right, you won’t need a pre-listing home inspection to entice buyers.

-• You’re absolutely sure nothing is wrong with your property: Maybe you’re a contractor who has kept your home in mint condition.
+- You’re sure nothing is wrong with your property: Maybe you’re a contractor who has kept your home in mint condition.
 If you intimately know your property, you may not want to pay for information you’re already aware of.

 If you are still unsure of whether or not you want to pay for a pre-listing home inspection, consult your real estate agent.
-An experienced real estate agent knows their local market well and can advise if a pre-listing home inspection can benefit your sale.
+An experienced professional knows their local market well and can advise if a pre-listing home inspection can benefit your sale.